Take Advantage Of The Top 35 Sales Graphs And Charts To Boost Your Business

-1) Sales Performance
+1) Sales Graphs For Optimal Performance

 **click to enlarge**

-2) Sales Target (Actual Revenue vs Forecasted Revenue)
+3) Sales Target (Actual vs Forecasted Revenue)

+Next, our rundown of sales chart examples hones in on targets.
 Setting goals and then keeping track of whether those goals are being met is a hallmark of high-performing teams.
 After all, if you have no idea what you’re aiming for, it’s pretty hard to achieve it.

-3) Customer Acquisition Cost
+4) Customer Acquisition Cost

 Fundamentally, it’s ideal to have your CAC as low as possible.
 However, if you have a higher CLV than your competitors, you can beat them by being able to afford a higher CAC.